 - Teaching Arrangements

-Weekly 3-hour seminars combining seminar-style discussions, exercises and interactive activities.
+Weekly three-hour seminars combining seminar-style discussions, exercises and interactive activities.

 Weekly set readings will be advised.